leockl/tool-ahead-of-time/README.md

 ## Quick Start 🚀

 Follow the notebook tutorials in the "tutorial" folder in this repo for a fast and practical guide:
-- "taot_tutorial_ChatOpenAI.ipynb" for Langchain's ChatOpenAI library.
+- "taot_tutorial_ChatOpenAI.ipynb" file for Langchain's ChatOpenAI library.
-- "taot_tutorial_AzureChatOpenAI.ipynb" for Langchain's AzureAIChatCompletionsModel library.
+- "taot_tutorial_AzureChatOpenAI.ipynb" file for Langchain's AzureAIChatCompletionsModel library.

 ## Change Log 📖